iscanegemen/Data-Science-with-Foursquare-API/README.md

 # Data-Science-with-Foursquare-API-
 Project for EE393 Python for Engineers

-In this project we have tried to demonstrate our data analysis skills with Python.
-In order to achieve this task, we obtained coffee shop data from the Foursquare Places API.
+In this project we have tried to demonstrate our **data analysis and map creation skills** with Python.
+In order to achieve this task, we obtained coffee shop data from the **Foursquare Places API**.
 Then we created various hypotethical scenarios to create some business problems and solve them.

 We shall now briefly explain how each and every one of the files in the project repository function, one by one.